johnstrand/squawk-react/README.md

 Changes in 3.0:
 * Squawk is now based on React Hooks
 * subscribe now returns an unsubscribe method, rather than a component name
+* Significant rewrite of entire architecture

+* TODO: Explain how this works, in detail

 Using this starts by creating a store: